dinamic/dinamic.github.io/_posts/2017-02-14-how-to-install-plex-media-server-on-turris-omnia.md

 ### Prerequisites

 The Turris Omnia sports a Marvel Armada 385 1.6GHz dual-core ARMv7 compatible sprocessor.
 I had seen that in a few forum posts, people were reporting struggle to make the Plex build for Synology work.
 It would make sense to pick this one up, because the Synology has an ARMv7 compatible processor as well.
 I will be trying it on as well.

+You can name your LXC whatever you would like.
+For the purposes of this how-to I will be using `plex`.

 ### First attempt - Native support